 Unusual Options Activity Insight: iShares iBoxx $ High Yield Corporate Bond ETF

-On Tuesday, shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw unusual options activity.
-After the option alert, the stock price moved down to $87.63.
+iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) shares experienced unusual options activity on Monday.
+The stock price moved down to $87.53 following the option alert.

 - Option Type: TRADE